 - Speaking of that line at the buffet table, don’t avoid the things you crave, but limit yourself to the 2 items you really, really want, and have them in moderation.

 - You’re not going to drink less alcohol during the holiday season than you do the rest of the year but take care not to drink more - those empty calories add up.
 (And don’t get us started on eggnog.)
 You can afford an extra glass of wine at a party if you abstain on everyday meals.
-For festive cocktail recipes with Living Juice, go here.
+Festive cocktail recipes with Living Juice.

 Follow these guidelines and you can indulge, and still find yourself looking and feeling even better when the New Year rolls around!